Last Updated on February 20, 2026 by Maged kamel

 This is a link to post 8: How to analyze steel beams?
 Solved problems.

-ย A Solved problem-7-4-1: how do we design a steel beam?
+A solved problem-7-4-1: How do we design a steel beam?

 Solved problem 7-4-1 Select the lightest W or M section to carry a uniformly distributed dead load of 0.2 kip/ft superimposed (i.e., in addition to the beam weight) and 0.8 kips/ft live load.